bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 In the contrived example above we've created a second model class, a proxy class.
-If you were to compare the field values for the instance at primary key `12` for either a `MyModel` or `UpperModel` instance they would be exactly the same.
-The only difference is that the `UpperModel` instance would print as the upper case name of the model.
+If you were to compare the field values for the instance at primary key `12` for either an instance of `MyModel` or `UpperModel` they would be exactly the same.
+The only difference is that the `UpperModel` instance would print as the uppercase name of the model.

 It's a contrived example, so let's examine the real usefulness.

 ### When to use them?

-There are certainly legacy or brownfield use cases, when you need to fit your models around an existing database.
-But they're useful in new projects, too.
+There are certainly legacy or brownfield use cases, when you need to fit your models around an existing database, but they're useful in new projects too.

 Let's say you've got a content type that has some different sub-types which all differ in some minor way.
 There's the main content type, which we'll call a "story".
-Some stories have slightly different content needs, like a big image file that is displayed for one, a geographic reference for another.
+Some stories have slightly different content needs - one may require an image file that is displayed and another a geographic reference.
 With these exceptions the content types all look roughly similar and behave in the same way.

-You could create distinct models for each of these with a distinct database table for each.
-But do we really need a separate table for each of these?
+You could create distinct models for each of these with a distinct database table for each, but do we really need a separate table for each of these?
 This is unnecessary and it'll make aggregating these stories significantly more challenging if we want to use the ORM.